Check Out This Guide:

 Although quick-serves, fine-casuals, and fast food did have a slightly easier road to adapting to the chaos than full-service, every restaurant segment had to find the right way to incorporate digital ordering technology.
 Whether it was increasing the speed of the ordering and credit card processes, handling drastic shifts in diner preferences, or delivering a customer's order with five-star-worthy at-home experiences, every restaurant owner had to make choices.
 But the ones who made educated tech choices with mobile ordering apps were able to see an increase in sales after bouncing back from the initial pandemic drop.

-Mobile Ordering Apps Forced Waves of Change
+Order From Table Apps Forced Waves of Change

 By pivoting, restaurants rode the wave of mobile ordering options and the growing quantity of consumer app orders.
 Yet, it turns out that wave was more of a tsunami of change since it doesn’t seem like pre-COVID preferences are coming back anytime soon.